 5. Enroll at Your Assigned School March 1-16, 2018Bring your registration fee and the following documents:

 - Birth Certificate

 - Proof of Residency (2 forms of documentation required)

 Parents who don't complete the enrollment process will lose their seat.

 - VPK is a free, 540 hour program during the school year that is available at many elementary schools.
 Students attend free for three hours each day, Monday through Friday.

 - VPK + 3 extends the VPK day an additional 3 hours so students attend for the full 6-hour school day.
-Tuition is $65 per week with a non-refundable registration fee of $78 that is applied to the last two weeks of tuition.
+Tuition is $65 per week with a non-refundable registration fee that is applied to the last two weeks of tuition.

 - At select locations, the VPK+3 program is supported with Title 1 funding.
 Qualifying families at these schools do not pay tuition.

 - Dual Language VPK is available at Garrison-Jones Elementary, where students spend half the day learning in English and half the day learning in Spanish.
 Many students in this program apply for the K-5 dual language program at the school.

 - Kings Highway Early Childhood Center is located at the Kings Highway Center for Innovation and Digital Learning.
 The school provides several early childhood programs, including VPK, where students receive violin instruction twice a week and have additional technology in the classrooms.